sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

    ![]({{root_url}}/images/duplicate_campaign.png)

 1. Select the template that you want to use for your campaign.
-   You can select a Blank Template, a custom template that you have already created, or one of SendGrid's pre-built templates.
+   <br>You can select a Blank Template, a custom template that you have already created, or one of SendGrid's pre-built templates.
 For more information, see [Working With Templates](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/templates.html).

 1. Select **Design Editor**, and then click **Continue**.
-   The Design Editor opens.
+   <br>The Design Editor opens.

 {% anchor h3 %}
 Using Drag & Drop Modules